Home owners’ FAQ on

 A: Yes but you need to purchase these remote control

-transmitters from the same manufacturer or from Securitex.
+transmitters from the same manufacturer.
 The new remote control transmitters

 need to be programmed into the system.

-Q: One leaf of the automatic gate is not closing and
+Q: One leaf of the automatics gate is not closing and

 The most common cause of this type of problem is

 due to wear and tear due to usage over time.
-These motor can be repaired or
+These motors can be repaired or

 replaced depending on the age of the system.
 Normally when the system is more